danja/seki/README.md

 ![Block Diagram](https://github.com/danja/seki/raw/master/docs/seki-full.png)

 The current version has been written for an RDF tutorial and right now only features basic functionality.
 It has minimal dependency on other modules.
-Once this version is stable (very soon) it will be frozen as a branch, the main branch being used for development of a production version.
+Once this version is stable (very soon) it will be frozen as a branch, the main branch being used for development of a more fully-featured version.

 If (were it live) you pointed a browser at http://hyperdata.org/seki/Hello it would take "http://hyperdata.org/seki/Hello" to build a query to find out about that resource - in the data store it will have a title, content etc. - which then get turned into HTML to show in the browser.